Sunday, August 9, 2020

 The OD&D rules awarded one XP per 1 gp of treasure obtained (or, some interpreted it as of treasure spent).
 I used to think this was a horrible mechanism, as it is super unrealistic.
 Would not a rich prince with a huge inheritance be automatically high level, even though he never experienced anything or exercised or trained any of his skills or abilities?

-Over time I learned that realism is not the only measure for a good mechanism.
-It also is how conducive it is for fun play, and in how far it poses interesting choices and trade offs for the player.
+Over time I realized that realism is not the only measure for a good mechanism.
+It also is how condusive it is for fun play, and in how far it poses interesting choices and trade-offs for the player.

 In a much more deadly game like the original D&D, gold XP rewarded you for cleverly circumventing or tricking monsters to pillage their treasure.
 Fights, much like in real live, were an obstacle best avoided.
 This leads to a lot more fun and creative play.